It is entirely possible to use safe crib bumper alternatives to improve your baby’s sleep. You just need these strategies!!

 Pin me for Later!!

-The safety of using any kind of crib bumper lies with responsible and strategical use of it.
-Here are rules of thumb for the safety of your baby when using crib bumpers.
+The safety of using any kind of crib bumper lies in its responsible and strategic use.
+Here are the rules of thumb for your baby’s safety when using crib bumpers.

 DO NOT use a crib bumper when your baby is a newborn.